GSA/codeinventory/README.md

 *_This is an experimental gem that is currently in an alpha stage.
 The features and interface are unstable and may change at any time._*

-The `codeinventory` gem is a tool to harvest project metadata from an agency's repositories.
+The `codeinventory` gem is provides a CLI tool and a programmatic interface to harvest project metadata from an agency's repositories.
 The harvested metadata can be used to produce a [code.json](https://code.gov/#/policy-guide/docs/compliance/inventory-code) file for [Code.gov](https://code.gov/).
 The gem includes the ability to pull project metadata from these sources:

 * JSON files
 * CSV files